 Commodity Trading

-Trade metals and energy markets via CFDs.
-Enjoy tight spreads and all the other benefits of an ECN broker regulated by ASIC when commodity trading with leverage.
+Trade metals and energy markets with tight spreads.
+Enjoy all the benefits of an ECN broker when you trade commodities with FXOpen.

 Open a commodity trading account

-Commodity trading dates back centuries to an era long before the development of the financial markets.
-It involves the exchange of different assets based physical commodity prices – typically metals and energy.
+Commodity trading dates back centuries, to an era long before the development of the financial markets.
+It involves the exchange of different assets based on the price of a physical commodity – typically metals and energy.
 The commodity market is one of high risk and high reward, where a more specialised level of knowledge is required.

 Trade commodity CFDs with FXOpen using up to 1:20 leverage.